Keating-Schachter Center for Interspirituality

 Bringing Wisdom & Dialogue into Higher Education

-The Keating-Schachter Center (KSC) for Interspirituality at Naropa University is dedicated to bringing genuine spiritual wisdom into education, creating opportunities for university students and staff to meet and interact with genuine wisdom holders from the diversity of the world’s spiritual traditions.
-To this end, each semester, the Keating-Schachter Center sponsors a World Wisdom Teacher-in-Residence to meet with students and staff for small circle dialogues and to give public talks to the Boulder community.
+The Keating-Schachter Center (KSC) for Interspirituality at Naropa University (in partnership with Charis Foundation for New Monasticism and Interspirituality) is dedicated to bringing genuine spiritual wisdom into education, creating opportunities for university students and staff to meet and interact with genuine wisdom holders from the diversity of the world’s spiritual traditions.

 The Keating-Schachter Center also sponsors smaller community-focused “Wisdom Talks” throughout the school year, as well as multi-religious and interspiritual practice-opportunities and resources, courses, groups, retreats, and dialogues at Naropa University in Boulder, Colorado, and at our affiliated retreat facility, Charis Mandala in Des Moines, New Mexico.